Leadership Skills: Definitions and ExamplesSeptember 22, 2020

 Leadership skills can help you in all aspects of your career, from applying for jobs to seeking career advancement.
-One of many soft skills that employers value, leadership skills often incorporate several different personality traits and communication abilities that are useful for anyone to learn and practice over time.
+One of many soft skills that employers value, leadership often incorporates several different personality traits and communication abilities that are useful for anyone to learn and practice over time.

 Knowing the definitions of leadership skills and seeing relevant examples can be especially helpful when you’re writing your resume.
 If you’re applying for jobs that require you to take initiative and be a leader—whether as a manager or among your peers—you should list leadership skills on your resume.